 Step 5: Hit on the Next button and Yes.

 Step 6: Once the computer is done updating, reboot the computer to understand it is working or not.

 The update service on your Windows 10 computer can be the culprit behind the error 0x8007001f.
 Moreover, there are instances when the update service could even become a burden to the CPU for no reason.
 This means that your computer would seem to slow down and even cause more issues.
 Therefore, it is best to restart the windows update service in the attempt to resolve the error, to refresh the system.

 To do this, here are the steps to take.

 Step 1: Bring out your keyboard and press on the Windows Key and letter R. This would open a small box, where you can type "services.msc" on the space provided.
 Hit Enter to prompt the computer to perform your command.
 Don't forget to click Ok thereafter.

 Step 2: When it brings you a list of the services, look for Windows Update and right-click on it.
-This brings up a number of options, in which you can choose Properties.
+This brings up some options, in which you can choose Properties.